-Following our discussion of gel electrophoresis we briefly mentioned the trapping of long DNA molecules in voids in the gel.
-This is an interesting problem which can be studied in a more controlled geometry derived from nanotechnology, so called nanofluidic devices.
+Following our discussion of gel electrophoresis we briefly mentioned the trapping of long DNA molecules in voids in the gel or in artificial geometries.
+Especially the role of entropy and the involved forces can be studied in another, more controlled geometry derived from nanotechnology, so called nanofluidic devices.

 The aim is to follow the pathway of a single DNA molecule when it is partly trapped in a region with low entropy and at the same time is exposed to a region of high entropy as shown in the scheme on the right.
-This will allow us to determine the entropic forces acting on the molecule.
+Following the recoiling of the molecule will allow us to determine the entropic forces acting on the molecule.